stefanspringer1/SwiftXML/README.md

 Elements can have prefixes, which are not only useful for referencing namespaces, but can also be used independently of namespaces to distinguish between elements with the same name during the processing of a document.
 (If you need a new prefix different from already registered prefixes, use the method `registerIndependentPrefix(withPrefixSuggestion:)` of the document which returns an actual prefix to be used.)
 Prefixes are crucial for direct access to elements and thus also differentiate the rules accordingly.
 For elements with a prefix, rules or a searches based on the element names like `children("someName")` have to use the additional `prefix:` argument.

-When reading a document, namespace prefix definitions are only recognized if the argument `recognizeNamespaces` is set to `true` in the call of the parse function used.
+When reading a document, namespace prefix definitions are only recognized if the argument `namespaceAware` is set to `true` in the call of the parse function used.
 An element that uses a namespace prefix defined in its context then gets the name _without_ the prefix (and without the separating colon), a prefix is separately stored in the `prefix` property of the element (which by default is `nil`).
 The actual prefixes might get changed during this process to avoid multiple prefix definitions for the same namespace URI or collisions.
 Use the method `prefix(forNamespaceURI:)` of the document to get the actual prefix.

 On the other hand, an element with a colon in its orginal name whose literal prefix does not match a defined namespace prefix in its context always keeps the full name and gets the prefix value `null`.
 But such a literal prefix might cause the actual value of a namespace prefix to change, so that in a serialization of the document the element does not get a different meaning.